Portland driver accused of going on deadly rampage identified

 The driver eventually crashed and fled on foot.
 He was "corralled" by community members and held until the police arrived.

 Investigators believe the driver's actions showed the intent to hit and injure people.
 They did not find evidence that Monday's incident was an act of terrorism or politically motivated.
+Detectives are still checking dispatch records for additional calls that may have reported the vehicle.

 CLICK HERE TO GET THE FOX NEWS APP